FRRouting/frr/doc/user/bfd.rst

    (if ommited the default port is ``50700``).

+   It is also possible to operate in client mode (instead of listening for connections).
+To connect to a data plane server append the letter 'c' to the protocol, example:

+     --dplaneaddr ipv4c:127.0.0.1

 .. note::

    When using UNIX sockets don't forget to check the file permissions